lucaswoj/mllama/README.md

 - [ ] Create `delete` endpoint
 - [ ] Create `show` endpoint
 - [ ] Improve response data from tags endpoint
+- [ ] Ensure command processes are killed when the HTTP connection is aborted